Caspering/inventory_management/README.md

 - in-stock vegan processed food with details
 - in-stock stationary with details

+#### Add an e-checkout counter

+1. Stationary is limited to one quantity per item type per customer purchase order.
+2. Purchase order will take:
+•	date of purchase,
+•	list of items (should accept bar-code or name),
+•	quantity of each,
+•	payment type (cash or card),
+•	membership number(optional).
+3. Each purchase order will be assigned a receipt number on successful transaction.
+4. Inventory should be updated after each transaction.
+5. Maintain list of memberships with membership number, name, contact email & phone number.

+#### Expected output(s):

+REST APIs for,
+a.
+Transaction details by receipt number.
+b.
+Receipt numbers by membership number
+c.
+Receipt numbers without membership number
+d.
+Total sale amount on a specific date or between two dates
+e.
+Total quantities of each item sold on a specific date or between two dates
+f.
+Log remaining quantities of items at every configurable number of minutes
+g.
+Add new member and generate membership number
+h.
+Search items by full/partial name/barcode
+i.
+Maintain list of discounts on items.
+These should be applied at check-out and should be in receipt details
+j.
+List of suggested items based on previous purchases.
+k.
+Unit testing

 #### Valid csv-File sample content:
 ##### F&v file:
 |Name                                   | Barcode                               |Price      |qty|